A Teddy Bear’s Picnic

 You first met her in Little Miss L

-So I organised a Teddy’s Bear Picnic for just the two of us in a beautiful park near where she lives.
+She doesn’t cope very well with crowds, so I organised a Teddy’s Bear Picnic for just the two of us in a beautiful park near not far from where she lives.

 brown teddy bear on brown wooden bench outside

-I took a basket of Teddy’s, a picnic blanket, treats & we had a quick stop to pick up our favourite Sushi.
+I took a basket of Teddy’s, a picnic blanket, treats & we had a quick stop on our way to pick up our favourite lunch, Sushi.

-This Nanny knows a little sign language & continues to learn but our little Miss L has surpassed us all!
+I know a little sign language & continue to learn but our little Miss L has surpassed us all!

 Everything was pure Joy!

-As we sat on our picnic blanket under a tree, with the teddies placed carefully around us by little Miss L & eating our Sushi, everything was a delight to her.
+As we sat on our picnic blanket under a tree, with the Teddy’s placed carefully around us by little Miss L & we started to eat our Sushi, everything was such a delight to her.

-The sight of the horses & cows in the nearby fields with their offspring were a particular delight.
+The sight of the horses & cows in the nearby fields with their offspring were of great interest & excitement.

-The ants making their way onto the picnic blanket & the insects landing on her arm were quickly shooed away.
+Even the insects were noticed, especially the ants making their way onto the picnic blanket & the insects landing on her arm, which were all quickly shooed away by her.

 Her face was one of wonder at the sounds, sights & smells that surrounded us!

-And in that moment I realised how much we take for granted in this life!
+And in that moment I realised how much we take for granted!

-To me those sounds were loudly interrupting the peace & serenity of the countryside we were in but to my granddaughter they were sounds she could hear!
+To me those sounds were loud & interrupting the peace & serenity of the countryside we were in but to my granddaughter they were sounds she could hear!
+And the look of delight on her face when she could hear those sounds was absolutely priceless!.

-After our lunch we wandered together hand in hand with a teddy to the reservoir in the park to see the “fishies”.
+After we finished our lunch we wandered together hand in hand with her favourite Teddy accompanying us to the reservoir in the park to see the “fishies”.

 One Turtle even decided to come up for a closer look but scurried back into deeper water as little Miss L bent down to say hello.

-Sadly, our Teddy’s Bear Picnic came to it’s end & as we drove back to take little Miss L home, we sang (well this Nanny did) at the top of our voices with little Miss L joining in the yeah, yeah, yeahs.
+Sadly, our Teddy Bear’s Picnic came to an end & as we drove back to little Miss L’s home, we sang (well this Nanny did) at the top of our voice with little Miss L joining in the yeah, yeah, yeahs.

 A time of reflection

-As I drove home after taking her back to her Mama, I reflected upon my attitude to certain things…
+As I drove back to my home after leaving little Miss L with her Mama, I thought about my attitude to certain things.

 My Attitude should always be that of gratitude for even the smallest of the good things in this life for they are all precious gifts from the Father.

-“Every good & perfect (free, large, full) gift is from above; it all comes down from the Father of all [that gives] Light…”
+“Every good & perfect gift is from above; it all comes down from the Father of Light…”

-And what we may see as annoying may actually be a delightful blessing!
+And what we may see as annoying may actually be a delightful blessing when viewed through the eyes of another!

 What do you take for granted my friend?